-- Very little financing exists in LMICs despite calls for help from many countries and repeated calls for cost-effective solutions and the establishment of a fund by Commissioners of the WHO Independent High-Level Commission on NCDs; - Inadequate and persistent under-funding for UN development system agencies and development partners for countries relative to the technical support demands being received from member states; - There is a rapidly increasing demand for technical assistance to meaningfully integrate NCD prevention, control, and training efforts into universal health coverage programming, including prevention of NCDs in early life.
-Currently, there is an under-representation of NCD-specific technical know-how in existing NCD platforms and development organizations; - NCDs and mental health conditions are sapping national economies and holding back progress across the SDGs.
-The average economic burden based on the results of 20 NCD investment country case studies is more than 4 percent of GDP and, in some countries, exceeds 6 percent; - The tools to prevent and manage much of the premature mortality and the morbidity from NCDs and mental health conditions are available.
-In 2017, the WHA endorsed an updated set of cost-effective, evidence-based solutions which, if advanced, would prevent up to two-thirds of premature NCD deaths.
-The WHO comprehensive mental health action plan 2013-2030 sets out a set of evidence-based actions that if implemented will promote mental health well-being, human rights and recovery, and reduce the mortality, morbidity and disability for persons with mental health conditions; - Current governance structures in low- and middle-income countries are poorly equipped to make tradeoffs between promoting the globalization of trade and protecting their citizens from the impact of marketing of products high in sugar, salt and fats, tobacco products or alcoholic beverages and the causes and drivers of air pollution; - Advances towards universal health coverage, including action on determinants of health, provide an opportunity to accelerate integrated responses to chronic diseases and other health and development issues;
+- Inadequate and persistent under-funding for UN development system agencies and development partners for countries relative to the technical support demands being received from member states; - There is a rapidly increasing demand for technical assistance to meaningfully integrate NCD prevention, control, and training efforts into universal health coverage programming, including prevention of NCDs in early life.18 Currently, there is an under-representation of NCD-specific technical know-how in existing NCD platforms and development organizations; - NCDs and mental health conditions are sapping national economies and holding back progress across the SDGs.
+The average economic burden based on the results of 20 NCD investment country case studies is more than 4 percent of GDP and, in some countries, exceeds 6 percent;19 - The tools to prevent and manage much of the premature mortality and the morbidity from NCDs and mental health conditions are available.
+In 2017, the WHA endorsed an updated set of cost-effective, evidence-based solutions which, if advanced, would prevent up to two-thirds of premature NCD deaths.20 The WHO comprehensive mental health action plan 2013-2030 sets out a set of evidence-based actions that if implemented will promote mental health well-being, human rights and recovery, and reduce the mortality, morbidity and disability for persons with mental health conditions;21 - Current governance structures in low- and middle-income countries are poorly equipped to make tradeoffs between promoting the globalization of trade and protecting their citizens from the impact of marketing of products high in sugar, salt and fats, tobacco products or alcoholic beverages and the causes and drivers of air pollution; - Advances towards universal health coverage, including action on determinants of health, provide an opportunity to accelerate integrated responses to chronic diseases and other health and development issues;

-The necessity of an NCD and Mental Health Catalytic Fund is evident.
+The necessity of an Health4Life Fund is evident.
 Specifically, since the introduction and endorsement of WHA 'best buys' and other recommended interventions for the prevention and control of NCDs, countries have scaled up domestic financing for NCDs, but international levels of technical and catalytic resources to support LMICs to strengthen national governance and scale up action for NCDs remain insufficient, in particular to reach the vulnerable and those furthest behind.
-The NCD and Mental Health Catalytic Fund will be a substantive step, as a signal of commitment toward country-driven
+The Health4Life Fund will be a substantive step, as a signal of commitment toward country-driven and country-demanded investment, which will, through principle, inspire much needed continued investments to address the financing gap for NCDs.